meesvandongen/just-one-cf/docs/game-design.md

 - **No Proper Nouns**: Generally avoid names of people, places, brands, etc.
 - **No Numbers**: Stick to words, not numerical clues
 - **Be Creative**: Think of unique angles since duplicate clues will be eliminated!

+#### Duplicate Checking Process
+After all players submit their clues, the game follows a two-step validation process:
+1. **Automatic Check**: The system automatically removes identical clues
+2. **Manual Review**: The next player in rotation (who will be the guesser in the following round) reviews all submitted clues and can mark additional ones as invalid for reasons such as:
+   - Multiple words in a single clue
+   - Subtle duplicates the system missed (synonyms, related words)
+   - Rule violations (proper nouns, variants of the mystery word, etc.)
+   - Inappropriate or confusing clues

+The manual reviewer sees all original clues with clear marking tools to cross off invalid ones before they're shown to the guesser.
+This rotation ensures every player gets equal responsibility for maintaining clue quality.

 #### Winning Conditions
 - **Cooperative Gameplay**: The team works together to score as many points as possible in each set